nolans12/ALLIGATR/README.md

 -Ubuntu 18.04,

 -Xterm, Install with `sudo apt update` then `sudo apt-get install xterm`.
 This is used to open up new kernals that will run the ROS packages seperately.
+-xdtools, `sudo apt-get install xdotool` This is used for minimizing windows in development.

 -ArduPilot and MavProxy, https://github.com/Intelligent-Quads/iq_tutorials/blob/master/docs/Installing_Ardupilot.md